Illustration: Lan Truong

 Harmony not only helps us identify what notes sound good together, but why they sound good together.

 It also plays a pivotal role in helping us tell a story with our music.
-In this article, let’s go over important subtopics that pertain to harmony such as intervals, triads, chord progressions, and more.
+But exactly what is harmony in music—a term that’s used to describe so many different things—and what are the building blocks that constitute it?
+In this article, let’s define what harmony is and go over important subtopics that pertain to harmony such as intervals, triads, chord progressions, and more.

-Harmony refers to the simultaneous sounding of different musical notes.
+Put simply, harmony refers to the simultaneous sounding of different musical notes.
 We hear harmony in almost all of the music that we listen to.
-In many songs, instruments like piano or guitar are used to outline the harmony – the piano in The Beatles’ “Let It Be,” for example, defines the harmonic structure of the song while serving as a nice musical bed for Paul McCartney’s vocals:
+In many songs, instruments like piano or guitar are used to outline the harmony—the piano in The Beatles’ “Let It Be,” for example, defines the harmonic structure of the song while serving as a nice musical bed for Paul McCartney’s vocals:

 Even though there’s a clear main melody, the supporting vocal harmonies really help add interest and emotion to the song.
 How do The Beatles, Imogen Heap, and others craft these sort of supporting layers that add so much to their music?
 Below, we’ll dive into core concepts that help us create our own harmonies.